2012 News Stories

 3/1/12 - U.S. News Ranks SESP Number 9 in the Nation

-Northwestern University's School of Education and Social Policy (SESP) ranks number seven in the nation, according to the new 2013 ranking of graduate schools of education by U.S.News & World Report.
+Northwestern University's School of Education and Social Policy (SESP) ranks number nine in the nation, according to the new 2013 ranking of graduate schools of education by U.S.News & World Report.

 3/12/12 - Graduate Students Win Digital Media Learning Competition